C0John/MIST-4610-Tableau-Project/README.md

 5. Mark Zhang [@zhmark9](https://github.com/zhmark9)

 ## Description of dataset:
+Our dataset details all real estate sales in the state of Connecticut between Oct.
+1 2001 and Sept.
+30 2020 (using the grand list year).
+We obtained this dataset from https://catalog.data.gov/dataset as suggested.
+The dataset includes several columns of quantitative and qualitative data that can be used for data analysis and visualization using Tableau.
+The file includes the town, property address, date of sale, property type (residential, apartment, commercial, industrial or vacant land), sales price, and property assessment as columns.
+Each row in the table is an individual sale.
+These data points allow us to analyze trends related to time, location, and categorical attributes of each sale.

 ## Question 1:
 Which cities had the highest average real estate sale price?
 Over time, how did the sale price change over the course of the decade?